BerkeleyLab/upcxx/src/README.md

 that executor.

 But of course things aren't that simple.
-The `detail::command<Arg...>` class (which acts like a namespace but isnt since namespaced can't be templated) is templated on `Arg...`, which are the types of the receive side arguments used by the runtime for housekeeping purposes.
-The new signuture for executors is `void(*)(Arg...)`, so clearly the reader must somehow be derivable from the args.
+The `detail::command<Arg...>` class (which acts like a namespace but isn't since namespaced can't be templated) is templated on `Arg...`, which are the types of the receive side arguments used by the runtime for housekeeping purposes.
+The new signature for executors is `void(*)(Arg...)`, so clearly the reader must somehow be derivable from the args.
 Let's look at how we construct commands: